 1. Trophies will be presented to 1st, 2nd, and 3rd place finishers for each event.2.
 The Victor/Victrix Ludorum, the Class Champions and the Champion School will be presented with trophies.

 3. An 'A' Trophy will be awarded to the top school, whose student roll is more than 125.

 4. A 'B' Trophy will be awarded to the top school, whose student roll is 125 or less.
 A 2nd place trophy will be awarded for both A and B division.

 These trophies will be retained by the school.

-5. Trophies will also be awarded for the Boys and Girls Champion school in each Division?
+5. Trophies may also be awarded for the Boys and Girls Champion school in each Division

 6. A Performance Trophy will be presented for the most outstanding performance in a single event, male & female to be determined by Gulf representatives -